 $ r2e new email@example.com

 This command will create a configuration file ($XDG_CONFIG_HOME/rss2email.cfg by default) and a feed database ($XDG_DATA_HOME/rss2email.json by default).
 If you’d rather those files were stored in other locations, use the --config and --data options.
 XDG_CONFIG_HOME defaults to $HOME/.config and XDG_DATA_HOME defaults to $HOME/.local/share.

 You should edit the default configuration file now to adjust rss2email for your local system.
 Unless you’ve installed a local sendmail-equivalent, you’ll need to edit the SMTP options.

 Subscribe to some feeds:

-That’s the feed to be notified when there’s a new version of rss2email.
+That will cause rss2email to notify you when there is a new announcement from the Electronic Frontier Foundation.
 Repeat this for each feed you want to subscribe to.

 When you run rss2email, it emails you about every story it hasn’t seen before.
 But the first time you run it, that will be every story.
 To avoid this, you can ask rss2email not to send you any stories the first time you run it:

 r2e run --no-send